almotriptan (Oral route)

 Appropriate studies have not been performed on the relationship of age to the effects of almotriptan in children younger than 12 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of almotriptan in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution in patients receiving almotriptan.
+However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving almotriptan.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|